MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUser.md

 # Set-CsUser

+> [!NOTE]
+> Using this cmdlet for Microsoft Teams users will be deprecated.
+Please start using the new cmdlet [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment).

 ## SYNOPSIS
 Modifies Skype for Business properties for an existing user account.
 Properties can be modified only for accounts that have been enabled for use with Skype for Business.